-- appointed a member of staff to be responsible for the curriculum leadership of English; - delegated powers and responsibilities to the Headteacher to ensure all school personnel and stakeholders are aware of and comply with this policy;

-- responsibility for ensuring compliance with the legal requirements of the National Curriculum; - responsibility for ensuring that the school complies with all equalities legislation; - nominated a designated Equalities governor to ensure that appropriate action will be taken to deal with all prejudice related incidents or incidents which are a breach of this policy; - responsibility for ensuring funding is in place to support this policy; - responsibility for ensuring this policy and all linked policies are maintained and updated regularly; - responsibility for ensuring all policies are made available to parents;

-the responsibility of involving the School Council in:

-□ determining this policy with the Governing Body; □ discussing improvements to this policy during the school year; □ organising surveys to gauge the thoughts of all pupils; □ reviewing the effectiveness of this policy with the Governing Body nominated a link governor to: □ visit the school regularly; □ work closely with the Headteacher and the coordinator; □ ensure this policy and other linked policies are up to date; □ ensure that everyone connected with the school is aware of this policy; □ attend training related to this policy;
+- appointed a member of staff to be responsible for the curriculum leadership of Science; - delegated powers and responsibilities to the Headteacher to ensure all school personnel and stakeholders are aware of and comply with this policy; - responsibility for ensuring compliance with the legal requirements of the National Curriculum; - responsibility for ensuring that the school complies with all equalities legislation; - nominated a designated Equalities governor to ensure that appropriate action will be taken to deal with all prejudice related incidents or incidents which are a breach of this policy; - responsibility for ensuring funding is in place to support this policy; - responsibility for ensuring this policy and all linked policies are maintained and updated regularly; - responsibility for ensuring all policies are made available to parents; - the responsibility of involving the School Council in: - □ determining this policy with the Governing Body; - □ discussing improvements to this policy during the school year; - □ organising surveys to gauge the thoughts of all pupils; - □ reviewing the effectiveness of this policy with the Governing Body - nominated a link governor to: - $\Box$ visit the school regularly; - □ work closely with the Headteacher and the coordinator; - □ ensure this policy and other linked policies are up to date; - □ ensure that everyone connected with the school is aware of this policy; - □ attend training related to this policy; - □ report to the Governing Body every term; - □ annually report to the Governing Body on the success and development of this policy.

-responsibility for the effective implementation, monitoring and evaluation of this policy.
+• responsibility for the effective implementation, monitoring and evaluation of this policy.